GregFinger/TD-Pool/README.md

 Currently the movement only comes from the red channel (movement in the x-axis), but there's also green channel information (y-axis).
 Should that be included?

+Audio right now is various .wav files of splashes.
+Better would be physically based model fluid simulation sounds.

 [![gif](Images/pool.gif)](https://vimeo.com/292219596)